demjhonsilver/embedia-vue/README.md

 Minor Changes:

+ v1.2.0
+ - The embedded video for X and Instagram will be minimal.
+ - The embedded video for Vimeo has fixed the auto loop issue.

  v1.1.0
- - The embedded video for Twitter supports x.com.
+ - The embedded video for supports X.com.

 Patch Changes: